redis/redis-doc/commands/eval.md

     already defined.
     If not, add `SCRIPT LOAD` commands on top of the pipeline as required, and use `EVALSHA` for all the `EVAL` calls.

+## Debugging Lua scripts

+Starting with Redis 3.2 (currently in beta), Redis has support for native Lua debugging.
+The Redis Lua debugger is a remote debugger consisting of a server, which is Redis itself, and a client, which is by default `redis-cli`.

+The Lua debugger is described in the [Lua scripts debugging](/topics/ldb) section of the Redis documentation.